thecodingmachine/graphqlite/docs/queries.md

 The `@Field` annotation is used to define the GraphQL fields.
 This annotation must be put on a **public method**.

-The `Product` class must be in the *types* namespace.
+The `Product` class must be in one of the *types* namespaces.
 As for *controller* classes, you configured this namespace when you installed
 GraphQLite.
-By default, in Symfony, the types namespace is any namespace starting with `App\` so you can put a type anywhere in your application code.
+By default, in Symfony, the allowed types namespaces are `App\Entity` and `App\Types`.

 This query is equivalent to the following [GraphQL type language](https://graphql.org/learn/schema/#type-language):